Ferdinand von Zeppelin: Family

-Mamie McGarvey, daughter of William H. McGarvey, owner of the oil wells of Galicia and his wife, Helena J. Wesolowska.
+Mary "Mamie" McGarvey, daughter of Canadian magnate William Henry McGarvey, owner of the oil wells of Galicia and his wife, Helena J. Weslowska.

 A former Count von Zeppelin married a granddaughter of the 1st Earl of Ranfurly.

 Legacy

-Count Zeppelin died in 1917, before the end of World War I, so he did not witness either the provisional shutdown of the Zeppelin project due to the Treaty of Versailles or the second resurgence of the Zeppelins under his successor Hugo Eckener.
+Count Zeppelin died early in 1917, before the end of the First World War.
+He did not live to witness either the provisional shutdown of the Zeppelin project by the Treaty of Versailles or the second resurgence of the Zeppelins under his successor Hugo Eckener.

-The unfinished World War II German aircraft carrier Graf Zeppelin, and two rigid airships, the world-circling LZ 127 Graf Zeppelin, and LZ 130 Graf Zeppelin II, twin to the Hindenburg, were named after him.
+The unfinished Second World War German aircraft carrier Graf Zeppelin, and two rigid airships (the world-circling LZ 127 Graf Zeppelin, and LZ 130 Graf Zeppelin II, twin to the Hindenburg) were named after him.